 Some require that you register with a homeschool association, which provides group learning opportunities.
 The Atlanta Homeschool Cooperative charges $20 annually per family for membership, along with registration fees for classes.
 The cost for the first child is $60, the second and third are $45 each, and additional children are $15.
 Classes themselves are $10 each.
 If the family enrolls in membership, but not in classes, there is a $75 fee.

 As with kids who attend public or private school, homeschooled kids will also want to participate in extracurricular activities.
 Local sports leagues, theater groups, and music lessons all come with costs, which can vary per city.
 The Atlanta YMCA charges $91 a month per family, and private music lessons can be quite pricey.
-At one music store in Atlanta, $140 a month will cover a half an hour lesson once a week, not including the cost of the instrument rental.
+At one music store in Atlanta, $140 a month will cover a half-hour lesson once a week, not including the cost of the instrument rental.

-Some families will also become members at museums, zoos, and aquariums for hands-on learning.
+Some families will also become members of museums, zoos, and aquariums for hands-on learning.
 Zoo Atlanta membership is $129 annually for two adults and up to four children under 18 years old.
 The Fernbank Museum of Natural History in Atlanta costs $120 a year per family.
 The Georgia Aquarium membership is $279.99, plus tax for a family of four.

 4. Lost Wages

 One aspect of homeschooling that many people might not consider is the cost of lost wages.
-In families with two parents, one may work full-time while the other is a stay-at-home parent.
-If the stay-at-home parent works only part-time or not at all due to being the primary caregiver and teacher for the kids, one could argue that he or she should factor in the cost of lost wages.
+In families with two parents, one may work fulltime while the other is a stay-at-home parent.
+If the stay-at-home parent works only part time or not at all due to being the primary caregiver and teacher for the kids, one could argue that the family should factor in the cost of lost wages.